So you've picked your ukulele, now what else do you need to get playing?

 Strap - Again, personal preference, although a strap gives you a chance to show some personality when you play your uke.
 You'll need to make sure you have a strap pin at both ends of your uke (most ukuleles come with a strap pin on the bottom only).
 Most adjustable guitar straps will work for your uke, and there are tons of ukulele-specific straps available as well.

-Case - For most people, the included gig bag will do just fine for protection, but if you plan on traveling, or especially flying with your uke, you may want to think about upgrading to a hardshell case.
+Case - For most people, the included gig bag will do just fine for protection, but if you plan on traveling, or especially flying with your uke, you may want to think about upgrading the gig bag.
+All of our ukuleles include a gig bag with 5 mm of padding, but you can upgrade to our Standard series gig bag with 10 mm of padding and large front pocket.
+Our Deluxe series gig bags use 25 mm of high density foam padding and tons of storage.
+These offer similar protection to a hardshell case but are much lighter.